actionhero/node-resque/readme.md

 - When ending your application, be sure to allow your workers time to finsih what they are working on

 ## Acknowledgments
-Most of this code was inspired by / stolen from [coffee-resque](https://npmjs.org/package/coffee-resque).
+Most of this code was inspired by / stolen from [coffee-resque](https://npmjs.org/package/coffee-resque) and [coffee-resque-scheduler](https://github.com/leeadkins/coffee-resque-scheduler).
 Thanks!

+##TODO:
+- pid cleaner
+- domains